 Juan Diaz, a 16th-century conquistador, was the first European to mention the city back in 1518.
-However, it wasn’t until 1843 that the first detailed description of the ruins were made in a book called “Incidents of Travel in Yucatan” by John Lloyd Stevens and Frederick Catherwood.
-Since then, work has been done to restore the buildings and open it to visitors.
+However, it wasn’t until 1843 that the first detailed description of the ruins was made in a book called “Incidents of Travel in Yucatan” by John Lloyd Stevens and Frederick Catherwood.
+Since then, work has been done to restore the buildings and open them to visitors.

 While most Mayan cities seem to be located in the middle of jungles, the location of Tulum shows that the Mayan civilization had a strong trading network beyond just the land – it was thought to extend all over the rest of Central America too.

-With its setting overlooking a popular beach , the ruins have become an icon of the city and a draw for visitors from far and wide.
+With its setting overlooking a popular beach, the ruins have become an icon of the city and a draw for visitors from far and wide.
 In fact, they’re the third most visited archaeological site in Mexico.
-Although it’s a relatively compact site when compared to other Mayan ruins, it is actually one of the best preserved of any coastal Mayan structures in Mexico.
+Although it’s a relatively compact site when compared to other Mayan ruins, it is actually one of the best-preserved coastal Mayan structures in Mexico.

 Top sights in Tulum Ruins